alerner1/perfect-game-client/README.md

 THURSDAY:
   * DONE make it so user can successfully edit their played games list. v annoying right now.
   * DONE gameslists components tree: owned games grid
-  * wishlist grid
+  * DONE wishlist grid
-  * savedrecs grid (w/ dummy data for now)
+  * DONE savedrecs grid (w/ dummy data for now)

-  * do the same thing as for owned list but for wish and saved
+  * DONE do the same thing as for owned list but for wish and saved
   * should probably fix the messiness of game[cover][url] vs game[cover_url] although the workaround is fine for now
   * oh and probably want to format games you own so you can see their titles and the full cover and stuff
   * make it so you can delete stuff from your owned list as well as other lists